Funding for English, Welsh & Northern Irish Students

 Statutory funding for students from Wales is administered by Student Finance Wales.

-Funding packages awarded by Student Finance Wales provide support for tuition fees and living costs in the form of tuition fee loans and maintenance grants and loans.
+Funding packages awarded by Student Finance Wales provide support for tuition fees and living costs in the form of tuition fee loans and a mixture of maintenance grants and loans.
 You can apply for a Tuition Fee Loan of up to £9,250 which is paid directly to the University on your behalf.
 You can apply for a Maintenance Grant and Loan, but the value that you are entitled to, and the proportion of this that is in the form of a grant, will vary depending on where you live, where you study and your household income.
+The Student Finance Wales website has full details of the support available.

 You may also be entitled to additional support such as the childcare grant and the parents' learning allowance.